MicrosoftDocs/fabric-docs/docs/data-factory/connector-amazon-s3-compatible-copy-activity.md

   - **Prefix**: If you choose this type, specify the **Bucket** and **Prefix** to filter source S3 files.
     - **Bucket**: Specify the S3 Compatible Storage bucket name.
     - **Prefix**: Specify the configured prefix for the S3 key name under the given bucket to filter source S3 files.
 S3 keys whose names start with `bucket/this_prefix` are selected.
-It utilizes S3's service-side filter, which provides better performance than a wildcard filter.
+It utilizes S3's service-side filter, which provides better performance than a wildcard filter.<br>
           When you use prefix and choose to copy to file-based destination with preserving hierarchy, note the sub-path after the last "/" in prefix will be preserved.
 For example, you have source `bucket/folder/subfolder/file.txt`, and configure prefix as `folder/sub`, then the preserved file path is `subfolder/file.txt`.

       :::image type="content" source="./media/connector-amazon-s3-compatible/prefix.png" alt-text="Screenshot showing prefix.":::

   - **Wildcard file path**: If you choose this type, specify the **Bucket** and **Wildcard paths** to filter your source folders or files.
     - **Bucket**: Specify the S3 Compatible Storage bucket name.
-    - **Wildcard paths**: Specify the folder or file path with wildcard characters under your given bucket to filter your source folders or files.
+    - **Wildcard paths**: Specify the folder or file path with wildcard characters under your given bucket to filter your source folders or files.<br>
           Allowed wildcards are: `*` (matches zero or more characters) and `?` (matches zero or single character).
 Use `^` to escape if your folder name has wildcard or this escape character inside.

       - Wildcard folder path: The folder path with wildcard characters under the given bucket configured to filter source folders.